adiIspas/WebCrawler_-_Stagii_pe_bune/README.md

 Actual version: 1.0

-A simple crawler for site stagiipebune.ro for find internships with cities, categories or technologies you want.
+A simple crawler for site stagiipebune.ro to find internships with cities, categories or technologies you want.